XinyueZhangHust/CSISL/README.md

+## Rethinking the Influence of Distribution Adjustment in Incremental Segmentation
 This is the implementation of CSISL.
 Title of the paper: Rethinking the Influence of Distribution Adjustment in Incremental Segmentation.

+## News
+December 16, 2024: Submit the paper to TMM，model codes and some results are released 🔥

 ## Requirements
 All experiments in this paper are done with the following environments: